 - Catholic Charities Advocacy

 - Christopher Place Employment Academy

+- Compassionate Caregivers

 - LevelUp

-- Compassionate Caregivers

-- Turnaround Tuesday
+- Center for Urban Families

 - GEDCO CARES

+- itWorks Learning Center, Inc

 - Maryland Catholic Conference

-- itWorks Learning Center, Inc

-- Center for Urban Families

 - NCIA

+- Turnaround Tuesday

 Principle 6: Solidarity

 We are one human family across every border, race, ethnicity, religion, belief, etc. We believe in the global common good and that we should work alongside one another to make life better not only for our immediate neighbors but for those who are different or geographically distant from us.
 At Catholic Charities, the principle of solidarity finds special expression in our support and advocacy for our new neighbors in the immigrant community.